flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 This source code is licensed for commercial use and is provided for local evaluation.
 A **Lifetime Commercial License** is required for any production or public-facing application.

-Please visit the main [Verity](https://github.com/verity-hq) organization page to review the full license terms and to purchase.
+Please visit the main [Verity News Stack](https://github.com/verity-hq) organization page to review the full license terms and to purchase.